 What you want to solve¶

-The punch helps you solving some (or all) of the following kind of use cases.
+The punch helps you solving some (or all) of the following types of use cases.

 The punch is not a monolithic platform.
 It is built on top of a number of software modules and components.
 Some are directly integrated from opensource projects (elasticsearch, kafka, spark etc.. ), others are proprietary and developed by the punch team (data parsers, machine learning modules, archivers etc..).

 But that alone does not solve your problem.
 It can even be your nightmare should you need to work on your own to assemble these modules and components into a multi-tenant consistent application.
 What you need is a fully integrated solution, secured, packaged, monitored along with a simple declarative but powerful configuration management scheme.